sphinx-doc/sphinx/doc/markup/misc.rst

    If set, the web application won't display a comment form for a page generated from this source file.

+``orphan``
+   If set, warnings about this file not being included in any toctree will be suppressed.

+   .. versionadded:: 1.0

 Meta-information markup
 -----------------------